momacs/pram/README.md

 # Probabilistic Relational Agent-based Modeling (PRAM) Framework

 A simulation framework that fuses relational probabilistic models and agent-based models.
-This software is in the pre-alpha development stage, so feel free to play around with it, but keep in mind that it is constantly evolving and not all pieces may be working.
+This software is in the pre-release stage, so feel free to play with it, but keep in mind that not all pieces may be working.
+Until there is a release, please don't open issues and flex your own Python muscle to fix problems you encounter.

 ## Dependencies